 By setting boundaries and limits, and then adhering to them, couples may stop feeling like they have to report their every financial move.

-Setting up a joint account
+Setting up a Joint Account

 One of the main benefits of opening a bank account together is that it can provide a clear financial picture.
 A joint account allows couples to track spending, and it can make sticking to a budget easier, while also helping to foster openness.

 On the downside, sharing every penny can sometimes lead to tension and disagreements, especially if partners have different spending habits and personalities.
-One solution might be to have a joint checking and savings account, as well as two individual accounts with a set amount of money to play with every month.
+One solution might be to have a joint checking account, as well as two individual accounts with a set amount of money to play with every month.

 Having different accounts, including one for their personal use, can give each partner some freedom to spend on themselves without having to explain or feel guilty about their expenditures.

-Teaming up against debt
+Teaming up Against Debt

 Working together on a reasonable plan to start getting out of debt can help couples alleviate a major stress on their marriage.